2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Proposed architecture

 For simplicity, control commands for the target ships are not incorporated during these planning iterations.
 Therefore, the LPP agent assumes that all target ships move linearly and maintain a constant course and speed, regardless of their actual behavior.
 In practice, this simplification can be replaced with a more sophisticated intent estimation or trajectory prediction unit \citep{huang2020ship, ma2021intent}, which can be seamlessly integrated into the architecture.

-Finally, the PF module receives the local path and calculates the cross-track and course error using the VFG approach.
-Combined with velocity information and observations of environmental forces, an actuator command is generated to navigate the vessel along the desired path.
+Finally, the PF module \rdd{is activated every $t_{\rm control}$ seconds, where it} receives the local path and calculates the cross-track and course error using the VFG approach.
+Combined with velocity information and observations of environmental forces, an actuator command is generated to navigate the vessel along the desired path. \rdd{In our simulation, we set the realistic value of $t_{\rm control} = \unit[5]{s}$.
+In addition, we include Algorithm \ref{algo:Architecture} to provide a concise summary of the overall computational flow.}